Most of our muscles are temporarily immobile when we sleep, and we can’t move except for a small amount of twitching.

-Barring any other sleeping disorders, we can only move the muscles that help us:
+Barring other sleeping disorders, we can only move the muscles that help us:

-No matter how intense our dream may be, we cannot move around due to atonia.
-If you have REM sleep behavior disorder, you do not experience atonia while sleeping.
+No matter how intense our dream may be, we can’t move around due to atonia.
+If you have REM sleep behavior disorder, you don’t experience atonia while sleeping.

 While the brain is active, it sends signals throughout the body to move as if you’re fully conscious.
 This causes you to move around in real life as you dream.